dlang-tour/core/public/content/en/basics.md

 are initialized with `0` and floating points with `NaN` (*not a number*).

+In D indexes have usually the alias type `size_t` as it is a type that is large enough to represent an offset into all addressible memory - that is `uint` for 32-bit and `ulong` for 64-bit architectures.

+`assert` is compiler built-in which verifies conditions in debug mode and aborts with an `AssertionError` if it fails.

 ## {SourceCode}

 import std.stdio;

 void main()
 {
-    // Big numbers can be made more
+    // Big numbers can be separated
-    // readable with an "_"; it's still
+    // with an underscore "_"
-    // a 7000000 though.
+    // to enhance readability.
     int b = 7_000_000;
     short c = cast(short) b; // cast needed here.
     uint d = b; // fine
-    int g; // contains 0
+    int g;
+    assert(g == 0);

     auto f = 3.1415f; // .f denotes a float

     // typeid(VAR) returns the type information
     // of an expression.
     writeln("type of f is ", typeid(f));
     double pi = f; // fine
+    // for floating-point types
+    // implicit down-casting is allowed
-    float demoted = pi; // also fine
+    float demoted = pi;
 }

 # Memory